ikipm/ikipm/README.md

 # Hy there, it's Iker.

 - 😀 My name is Iker and I'm a young Spanish developer
-- 💻 I have worked on some projects such us as a [FiveM server](https://fivem.net/).
+- 💻 I have worked on some projects such a [FiveM server](https://fivem.net/).
 - ⛳ I'm into learning ![C+](https://img.shields.io/badge/-C++-000?&logo=cplusplus) and improving OOP by using ![Java](https://img.shields.io/badge/-Java-000?&logo=java)
 - 💬 I speak Catalan, Spanish, English.
 Ich lerne Deutsch. 🎓
 ### Programming languages